Green Skills Bursary

 How to apply

-Download the application form here and return it via email to firstname.lastname@example.org or post to: Marine Society, 200B Lambeth Road, London SE1 7JY.
+Download the application form and return it via email to firstname.lastname@example.org or post to: Marine Society, 200B Lambeth Road, London SE1 7JY.
 Notifications are sent within 10 working days of receipt of your application.
-The bursary must be claimed within one year of award date.
+The bursary must be claimed within three months of award date.

 For further information, please contact Carla Rockson, Head of Seafarer Learning and Welfare at email@example.com or call 020 7654 7029.